Menu Top

 Square both sides:

-Now find the lengths of sides AB and AC using $x=7$:
+Now, we can find the lengths of the sides AB and AC.

 Question 13.
 Prove that opposite sides of a quadrilateral circumscribing a circle subtend supplementary angles at the centre of the circle.